University of Iowa Hospitals & Clinics: University of Iowa Stead Family Children's Hospital

+University of Iowa Health Care Downtown

+In the wake of Mercy Iowa City's financial difficulties and bankruptcy, UIHC acquired Mercy Iowa City and it became University of Iowa Health Care Downtown on January 31, 2024.
+This means that the hospital is no longer affiliated with the Sisters of Mercy.

 Affiliates

-Recently in the mid-2010s, the hospital started an affiliate program with a slew of other hospitals across the state of Iowa.
-These include Genesis Medical Center and Mercy Hospital, among others.
+In the mid-2010s, the hospital started an affiliate program with several hospitals across Iowa.
+These include Genesis Medical Center, among others.
 The University of Iowa hospital and Clinics has an office within the Genesis Medical Center building located on Middle Road in Bettendorf, Iowa.